Robox-AI/Humpback_Whale_ID/README.md

 ## Dataset Exploration

+(This section of our analysis borrows heavily on the work of others, as we ourselves are learning.
+In particular, we heavily borrow from Lex Toumbourou's kernel "Humpback Whale ID: Data and Aug Exploration" found __[here](https://www.kaggle.com/lextoumbourou/humpback-whale-id-data-and-aug-exploration/notebook)__.)

 The first step with any kind of analysis is to understand your dataset.
 Given the question you wish to answer with your data, you need to make sure you can actually take the steps required to arrive at the answer.
 In this Kaggle competition, we are given a dataset of 9,850 images containing humpback whales and are asked to build a classifier to identify which whale an image contains (or identify new whales).
 These images in the training set come with labels identifying the whales in the images.
 Simple, right?

 ### Number of whales in the dataset